Learning by Neighbor-Aware Semantics, Deciding by Open-form Flows: Towards Robust Zero-Shot Skeleton Action Recognition: Experiments

 \subsection{Discussions}

-\textbf{Failure Cases}.
-As shown in Fig.~\ref{fig:tsne}, our method struggles to distinguish highly similar unseen categories such as ``reading'' and ``writing'', whose skeleton features exhibit substantial overlap.
+In Fig.~\ref{fig:similar_unseen_comparison}, our method still struggles to distinguish highly similar unseen categories such as ``reading'' and ``writing'' completely.
+Although improvement by semantic attunement, the overlapped skeleton features still exist.
 Since these actions share nearly identical motion patterns, separating them based solely on the seen skeletons and their associated semantics remains difficult.
-Furthermore, the simplicity of our model architecture limits its ability to refine skeleton representations with clear inter-class boundaries, leading to occasional misclassifications near boundary regions.

-\textbf{Future Directions}.
-For unseen skeleton categories with highly overlapping features, a promising direction is to develop skeleton-specific semantics that more precisely capture subtle motion cues, rather than relying on current action-level semantics, which often introduce ambiguity.
-Moreover, enhancing representation quality under low-shot settings (e.g., using only 1\% of the seen data) represents another valuable avenue for future research.
-Additional detailed discussions are provided in the Appendix~\ref{app:additional_discussions}.
+A promising direction is to develop skeleton-specific semantics that more precisely capture subtle motion cues, rather than relying on current action-level semantics, which often introduce ambiguity.
+Additional discussions are provided in the Appendix~\ref{app:additional_discussions}.